Thai Mozhi: Plot

-Rajasimham (Sarath Kumar), the local rowdy, is orphaned after his widowed mother commits suicide unable to bear the insinuations about her chastity.
-In the coastal village is rich man Mariadas (Mansoor Ali Khan) whose main occupation is to terrorise the villagers and cavort with his girl friend (Silk Smitha).
+Rajasimham, the local rowdy, is orphaned after his widowed mother commits suicide, unable to bear the insinuations about her chastity.
+In the coastal village is rich man Mariadas, whose main occupation is to terrorise the villagers and cavort with his girlfriend.
 Mariadas and Rajasimham are enemies from boyhood when the former had manipulated the latter to question his mother's chastity.

-Rajasimham takes a fancy for Anthony's (Gemini Ganesan) widowed daughter Mary (Mohini).
+Rajasimham takes a fancy for Anthony's widowed daughter Mary.
 Rajasimham assists Anthony in his fishing activities.
-After an encounter with the henchman of Mariadas, Rajasimham is arrested by the police inspector (Vijayakanth) and put behind bars.
+After an encounter with the henchman of Mariadas, Rajasimham is arrested by the police inspector and put behind bars.
 The inspector, after a few fights with Mariadas crowd, is transferred to Delhi but gets Rajasimham released before leaving.
 The inspector advises the rowdy to change his ways.

 Rajasimham comes back to the village and ekes out his living as a fisherman assisting Anthony.
 Mariadas, who has an eye on Mary, destroys Rajasimham's boat but he takes it his in stride.
 Mariadas masterminds the death of Anthony at sea and tries to put the blame on Rajasimham but Mary is not convinced.
 Unable to get Mary to desert Rajasimham, the rich man uses religion to break up the alliance.

 Mary, being a Christian and a widow, cannot stay in the house of Rajasimham, says Mariadas and takes upon himself the job finding a groom for her.
 One of his henchmen is chosen and Rajasimham, who is lying unconscious after being beaten up by the goons of Mariadas, recovers fast enough to gatecrash into the church and battle his way out with the girl he desires.